seika-afk/Coasty-add-features/README.md

 ## Additional Features for Coasty.ai
+started on : 4th august 2026
+ended on : 14th august 2026
 This repositery consists extra features for coasty.ai .
 And The behind build thought process with excalidraw files and a Demo Video.

 ### Features